mjbright/ConferenceDemo.2018-04_codeeurope-microservices/README.md

 ### Expose the Flask Service

+Expose the Flask service so that we can connect to it.

 ```
 kubectl apply -f flask-service.yaml
 ```

 *NOTE*: We have not yet set the exposed service port in our demo page - the button still displays PORT_UNSET.

 <img src="images/demo_noappPort.png" width="800" />